by Lady H

 My older brother Michael materialises downstairs as we twitch the curtains shut.
+His look of annoyance is directed at me, just like it always was before he left for Oxford University two years ago.
 “What’s going on?
 Why is it so dark in here?
 I’m trying to get ahead of next year’s reading list, and I can’t concentrate with all these raised voices.”
-Michael returned last week from his first year at Oxford university.

-My dad marches over and flicks on the light switch.
+Dad marches over and flicks on the light switch.
 Nothing happens, and with a groan, he swings instead to turn on the large standing lamp beside the armchair I’m sitting in.
 I’m immediately plunged into artificial light.
-“Lucinda can explain.”
+“Lucy can explain.”
 He folds his arms across his chest as his whizzes around to face me and remains standing.

 Escaping to the kitchen, I fill a pint glass from the cold tap, down it in one, and then refill it.
 The cooling liquid instantly soothes my aching throat.
-I pop two paracetamols into my mouth as I return to the living room, bracing myself for further questioning.
+I pop two paracetamols into my mouth as I return to the living room.

-They’re sat side by side on the sofa, staring intently at the TV. “… where 1800 students and young people disappeared overnight…” I slip passed them and climb the stairs up to my room.
+Dad is staring intently at the TV. “… where 1800 students and young people disappeared overnight…” I slip passed him and climb the stairs up to my room.
 Taking a sip of water before placing the glass on my desk, I sit and fire up my laptop.

 I begin to read the news articles popping up, scouring social media pages for clues of the missing and researching into the club history.
 I save shortcuts to pages and print out others, slowly starting to build a picture of the mess I’ve found myself in.

 Over the weekend, none of us leave the house and the curtains remain drawn.
-Dad’s walks the house like a ghost, sometimes red-faced and angry, looking like he’s about to punish me for breaking the house rules and sneaking out, other times he’s pale with a wrinkled forehead, watching me as if I’m about to disappear too.
-He’s barely uttered a word since the officers left.
+Dad’s walks the house like a ghost, sometimes red-faced and angry, looking like he’s about to shout at me or hand me a prison sentence as punishment, other times he’s pale with a wrinkled forehead, watching me as if I’m about to disappear too.
+He’s barely uttered a word since he turned on the TV Saturday afternoon.

-At some point mum returns, clearly regretting her outburst at Friday dinner claiming she wants a divorce.
+At some point on Sunday mum returns, clearly regretting her outburst at Friday dinner claiming she wants a divorce.
 We don’t ask her where she’s been this time.
-She shadows dad, keeping everyone plied with cups of tea.
+She shadows Dad, keeping everyone plied with cups of tea.
 Most go undrunk.

-Michael and I have mainly kept to the privacy of our own bedrooms, him presumably carrying on with his university reading, me continuing with my investigation.
+Michael and I keep mainly to the privacy of our own bedrooms, him presumably carrying on with his university reading, me continuing with my investigation.
 My two notice boards, previously filled with exam and revision timetables, have been stripped and now look like something out of a police drama.
 I’d even managed to find some green gardening string in a kitchen draw so have pinned lines connecting bits of my evidence.
-While obviously not assisting the real police investigation, it’s given me a purpose and been keeping my mind off those poor missing people.
+While obviously not assisting the real police investigation, it’s given me a purpose while everyone is stuck in limbo.